Table of Contents

 Set the Maximum File Upload Number

-The maximum number of files that can be uploaded at one time through a PHP script can be easily set.
+The maximum number of files that can be uploaded simultaneously through a PHP script can be easily set.
 In the following example, the number of files that can be uploaded is set to 20:

 php_admin_value[max_file_uploads] = 20